Physical Therapy for Arthritis

 Because there are so many different kinds of arthritis, the causes can vary.
 While some common arthritic conditions can be clearly linked to hereditary or genetic disorders, and some are linked with the immune system, some types of arthritis have completely unknown causes.
 Being formally diagnosed with a specific type of arthritis can help determine arthritis treatment.

 Physical Therapy for Arthritis Treatment

 Arthritis makes joints stiff and painful, and this can inhibit movement.
 Who would want to move, while you’re in pain?
 But research suggests that movement can help joint pain, alleviating pain and strengthening the joint itself.
 A physiotherapist knows how to stretch, strengthen, and mobilize your joints without making the arthritis worse, and there are exercises that can significantly reduce your daily pain level.
 When the muscles surrounding the joint are strengthened, the joint can move that much more comfortably.
 Manual therapy (also known as manipulative therapy) has also been known to reduce pain, improve circulation and mobility, and promote proper movement.

-Physical Therapy for Arthritis in Portland OR and Vancouver WA
+Arthritis Treatment in Portland OR and Vancouver WA

 Seeing Patients in the following Portland and Vancouver areas: